jethavabhavik07/Email-Client/README.md

 Email client made using Electron JS for frontend and backend with node js fetching of email from IMAP server and sending email using SMTP with MIME data.

 ## Challenges
-* parsing of raw email to normal text
+* Parsing of raw email to normal text
 * Attachment sending with normal smtp using MIME types
-* fetching of attachments from raw emails
+* Fetching of attachments from raw emails

 ## Features
 * Inbox Listing from IMAP server of all emails
 * Compose Email
-* Send email with cc,bcc with attachments
+* Send email with cc,bcc and attachments
 * Read Mails are marked "Yellow"

 ## Screenshots